-Note: Offerors shall not submit their standard terms and conditions as exceptions to the University's General Terms and Conditions.
-Each exception to the University's General Terms and Conditions shall be individually addressed.
+Note: Offerors should not submit their standard terms and conditions as exceptions to the University's General Terms and Conditions.
+Each exception to the University's General Terms and Conditions should be individually addressed.

 3.6 Proposal Submission and Deadline